tdownie0/music-theor-ease/topics/Website/ch3.md

 forth between the two windows.
 This is also useful to have open anyway if you would like to ask for explanations about any code you come across or programming related questions, as it allows for a more conversational format.

+## Installing Plugins

+Lets walk through installing some plugins for our development.
+There are several helpful plugins that satisfy several programming related needs, such as intellisense, debugging, formatting,